noahf909/GITMERN/README.md

 # Average at Best – MERN Stack Clothing Shop (Fall 2024)

-**Average at Best** is a full-stack web application built with the MERN stack (MongoDB, Express.js, React, and Node.js), designed as a **proof of concept** for a friend’s clothing brand.
-The site simulates a functional online store where users can browse products, add them to a cart, and check out using the Stripe Developer API.
+**Average at Best** is a full-stack web application built using the MERN stack (MongoDB, Express.js, React, and Node.js).
+Designed as a **proof of concept** for a friend’s clothing brand, this project simulates a functional online store.
+Users can browse items, add them to a cart, and check out securely via the Stripe Developer API.

 ---